 Windows network drive

-The "Yandex.Disk" application is the simplest and most secure way to manage your Disk files.
-If you cannot or do not want to use the application (for example, your operating system does not meet the requirements), you can connect Disk to Windows as a standard network drive.
+The “Yandex.Disk” app is the simplest and most secure way to manage your Disk files.
+If you cannot or do not want to use the app (for example, if your operating system does not meet the requirements), you can connect Disk to Windows as a standard network drive.